The British School – Al Khubairat

-The British School Al Khubairat, formerly called "Al Khubairat Community School", now commonly known and referred to as "Al Khubairat", "BSAK", "The British School" is a non-profit fee-charging school for English speaking children in Abu Dhabi, United Arab Emirates.
-The school roll is some 1,800 students.
+The British School Al Khubairat, formerly called "Al Khubairat Community School", now commonly known and referred to as "Al Khubairat" or "BSAK", is a non-profit fee-charging school for English speaking children in Abu Dhabi, United Arab Emirates.
+The school roll is some 1800 students.

 Overview

 The school follows the National Curriculum of England and Wales, and is an international member of the Headmasters' and Headmistresses' Conference (HMC), the Independent Association of Preparatory Schools (IAPS) and the Council of British International Schools (COBIS).
 It has also received a rating of 'excellent' by the Independent Schools Inspectorate (ISI).

 Paul Coackley was principal of the school from September 2005 until June 2013.
 Christopher Ray started as the headmaster in September 2013 but was replaced by Elaine Rawlings in May 2014.

 In September 2015, Mark Leppard began his role of headteacher.

+The school is included in The Schools Index as one of the 150 best private schools in the world and among top 15 schools in the Middle East.

 History

 The school was established in January 1968 on land donated by the then Ruler of Abu Dhabi, Sheikh Zayed bin Sultan Al Nahyan, in an area of the city known as Khubairat.
 This area was the part of the Corniche where the pearl fishing fleet were first sighted on their return from sea.
 One suggested translation of the word 'Khubairat' is 'good news'.

 In May 1971, the school was registered as a legal entity by Amiri Decree No. 5 of 1971, with its management vested in the Board of Governors.
 The board is made up of elected governors and those appointed by the British Ambassador to the United Arab Emirates.
 The school has been sponsored since 1980 by Sheikh Khalifa Bin Zayed Al Nahyan, the president of the UAE.

 In 1980 the school moved into purpose built facilities at its current location on Airport Road in Al Mushrif.
 The facilities provided primary education for children between 3 and 11 years old.
 The original campus comprised an administration block, four teaching blocks and two sports halls.
 It also included a 25m swimming pool, around which were constructed staff quarters that accommodated the school's teachers.

 Towards the end of the 1990s it became apparent that there was a need in Abu Dhabi for the provision of secondary education.
 Increasingly, Abu Dhabi was no longer a posting of two to three years for most British expatriates, with more families staying here for five to ten years.
 As The British School was the centre for educational provision within the British expatriate society in Abu Dhabi, the Board of Governors approved the construction of a secondary school alongside the original primary buildings on the existing site.
 This was phase 1 of The British School development programme.